 "Verne Gagne wouldn’t let me quit.
 He even came and got me and threw me out of my duplex one day and said, ‘Get your ass back over there!’
 It was in a barn in November.
 Are you kidding me?
 Good lord.

 "When I was in the business, you had to be tough to be a wrestler.
 It was a riot — that’s the way it was.
 It was a very hard, tough, grueling competitive business.
-When I was younger, if you didn’t work, you didn’t get paid, so you went to work, whether you were hurt or not.
+When I was younger, you didn’t get paid if you didn’t work, so you went to work, whether you were hurt or not.
 THAT was tough!

 "I’ll tell you: I have been in matches with Bruiser Brody that was tougher than any MMA match!
 Especially in Tokyo.
 Same thing with Stan Hansen.
 Try getting in the ring with him one time in Tokyo, brother.
 Good lord!

 "And nobody in MMA could have beaten Harley Race or Dick Slater.
 Those guys were just that tough.
 And remember Haku?
 Don’t ever think that anybody would mess with Haku.
-If he was a young guy and he got into MMA, my god — he’d have done everything!
+If he was a young guy and got into MMA, my god — he’d have done everything!
 He was the toughest son of a bitch I’ve ever met in my whole life.
 No lie, take my word for it…

 "It’s a different time now.
 Guys are more… I don’t know… it’s a much more ‘controlled’ environment now.
 I mean, when I was running around in the ’80s, man, we were hittin’ it hard, both in the ring and afterward! (laughs).